fangfufu/Linux-Fake-Background-Webcam/README.md

     --hologram            Add a hologram effect

 ## License
-The soure code of this file are released under GPLv3.
+The source code of this repository are released under GPLv3.

     Linux Fake Background Webcam
     Copyright (C) 2020-2021  Fufu Fang